val3rkq/Meditation-Redux/README.md

 # Meditation App with Redux
 The Meditation using Redux Flutter App is a mindfulness application developed using the Flutter framework and powered by Redux for state management.
 This app provides users with a serene experience, offering various guided meditation sessions to promote relaxation and inner calm.
+This app also has Hive Datebase.

 ## Features
 - Browse and select from a collection of meditation sessions.